joao-mc/playground-qk2mcm5q/lessons/lesson3.md

 It works because for compiler `arr[i]` and `i[arr]` are same operation.
 Compiler converts `arr[i]` to `arr + i` and similarly `i[arr]` to `i + arr`.
 Since `arr + i` and `i + arr` produce same result, so do `arr[i]` and `i[arr]`.

 What does `arr + i` mean?
 It is the address of the `i`-th element of the memory location pointed to by `arr`.
 This sounds like `arr` is a pointer.
-In fact, an array name in C is a pointer to the first element of the array!
+In fact, an array name in C acts as a pointer to the first element of the array!

 Try the following example and notice that `&arr[i]` and `arr + i` are producing the same address: